chakra-ui/chakra-ui/packages/descendant/README.md

 ## Motivation

-Descendants observer is an utility hook for keeping track of descendant elements and their relative indices.
+Descendants observer is a utility hook for keeping track of descendant elements and their relative indices.

-In short, this package allows each item in a list to know it's relative index and the parent of the list can keep track of each child, without needing to render in a loop and pass each component an index.
+In short, this package allows each item in a list to know its relative index and the parent of the list can keep track of each child, without needing to render in a loop and pass each component an index.

 This enables component composition: